-I own a leasehold flat in Lechlade, conveyancing having been completed in 2001.
-Can you work out an approximate cost of a lease extension?
-Corresponding flats in Lechlade with a long lease are worth £195,000.
-The ground rent is £45 per annum.
-The lease runs out on 21st October 2082
+I acquired a leasehold flat in Lechlade, conveyancing was carried out September 2012.
+Can you please calculate a probable premium for a statutory lease extension?
+Corresponding flats in Lechlade with a long lease are worth £185,000.
+The average or mid-range amount of ground rent is £65 yearly.
+The lease ceases on 21st October 2083

-The figure that we have given is a general guide to costs for renewing a lease, but we cannot give you a more accurate figure without more comprehensive investigations.
-Do not use the figures in a Notice of Claim or as an informal offer.
-There are no doubt other issues that need to be considered and clearly you should be as accurate as possible in your negotiations.
-Neither should you move forward based on this information before seeking the advice of a professional.
+The figure that we have given is a general guide to costs for renewing a lease, but we are not able to supply a more accurate figure without more detailed investigations.
+Do not use the figures in tribunal or court proceedings.
+There are no doubt other issues that need to be taken into account and clearly you should be as accurate as possible in your negotiations.
+Neither should you move forward placing reliance on this information before getting professional advice.

 Your search tool is useful but there are many lawyers listed near Lechlade being on the lender conveyancing panel.
 It would be a lot more helpful if you could recommend a specific firm on the conveyancing panel for our bank?